lpalova/lpalova.github.io/_posts/2016-05-17-Storm-Events-Classification.md

 [2012 warmest year in US](http://www.climatecentral.org/news/noaa-2012-was-warmest-and-second-most-extreme-year-on-record-15436).

-Although the number of storm events stays relatively unchanged, there are much wider varriations in average property damage (similarly crops damage, or number of injuries/deaths).
+Although the number of storm events stays relatively unchanged, there are much wider varriations in average property damage (similarly crops damage, or number of injuries/deaths) as a function of time.
 Catastrophic events such as [2005 Katrina](https://en.wikipedia.org/wiki/Hurricane_Katrina)
 or [2008 Hurricane season](https://en.wikipedia.org/wiki/2008_Atlantic_hurricane_season)
 lead to large insured and uninsured property loss and number of injuries/deaths